 Common (but not exhaustive) symptoms include reliving a traumatic event, changes in beliefs about yourself or others after the event, being easily startled (hypervigilant), avoidance of situations or people that remind you of the event, dissociation or flashbacks, feelings of being detached, inability to experience positive emotions, and loss of interest in activities you once enjoyed.
 Other symptoms include toxic shame, low self esteem, intrusive emotional flashbacks, and dissociation.

-I am a Certified Clinical Trauma Specialist, and will help you by using individualized interventions.
-These will help you lower arousal, increase ability to cope and regulate emotions, interrupt panic attacks, and being to feel connected to self and others again.
+I am a Certified Clinical Trauma Specialist, and EMDR trained.
+I will help you by using individualized interventions.
+These will help you lower arousal, increase ability to cope and regulate emotions, interrupt panic attacks, and help you begin to feel connected to self and others again.

 Do you feel like you are living in never-ending emptiness?
 Like everyday is consumed by things outside your control?

-Trauma, neglect, grief and mental health are all intricately intertwined with dependence and substance abuse.
+Trauma, neglect, grief and mental health are all intricately intertwined with dependence and use of substances.
 Every day ends up being a painful survival.
 Living with dependence is a painful existence, filled with shame, sadness, guilt and isolation.
 Lies and covering up your dependence becomes overwhelming.
 Every day becomes consumed with the dependence.

 You are not alone.
 Despite what your dependence tells you—let me say it again—you are not alone.
 You CAN move forward.
 You can exist and thrive without the chains of dependence dictating each living minute.